AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     - `sketch_name`: is the string name of the sketch returned by `add_sketch()`
     - `profile_id`: is the uuid of the profile returned by `add_line()`
     - `distance`: is the extrude distance perpendicular to the profile plane
-    - `operation`: a string with the values defining the type of extrude: `JoinFeatureOperation`, `CutFeatureOperation`, `IntersectFeatureOperation`, or `NewBodyFeatureOperation`.
+    - `operation`: a string with the values defining the type of extrude:
-    - Returns BRep vertices of the resulting body, BRep face information
+        - `JoinFeatureOperation`
+        - `CutFeatureOperation`
+        - `IntersectFeatureOperation`
+        - `NewBodyFeatureOperation`
+    - Returns a data structure with:
+        - `extrude`: B-Rep face information, including vertices, generated from the extrusion.
+        - `graph`: Face adjacency graph of the current design in "PerFace" format (see [here](../regraph) for a description)
+        - `bounding_box`: bounding box of the current design that can be used for normalization.
+        - `iou`: intersection over union result if a target design has been set with `set_target()`.

 #### Face Extrusion
 Use simplified face extrusion actions that reference a target design set with `set_target()`.
 - `add_extrude_by_target_face(start_face, end_face, operation)`: Add an extrude between two faces of the target.
     - `start_face`: is the uuid of the start face in the target
     - `end_face`: is the uuid of the end face in the target
-    - `operation`: a string with the values defining the type of extrude: `JoinFeatureOperation`, `CutFeatureOperation`, `IntersectFeatureOperation`, or `NewBodyFeatureOperation`.
+    - `operation`: a string with the values defining the type of extrude:
-    - Returns a face adjacency graph representing the B-Rep geometry/topology as described [here](../regraph), and an intersection over union value calculated between the target and the reconstruction.
+        - `JoinFeatureOperation`
+        - `CutFeatureOperation`
+        - `IntersectFeatureOperation`
+        - `NewBodyFeatureOperation`
+    - Returns a data structure with:
+        - `extrude`: B-Rep face information, including vertices, generated from the extrusion.
+        - `graph`: Face adjacency graph of the current design in "PerFace" format (see [here](../regraph) for a description)
+        - `bounding_box`: bounding box of the current design that can be used for normalization.
+        - `iou`: intersection over union result.
 - `add_extrudes_by_target_face(actions, revert)`: Executes multiple extrude operations, between two faces of the target, in sequence.
     - `actions`: A list of actions in the following format:
     ```json